Amplitude-Developer-Docs/amplitude-dev-center/docs/experiment/general/experiment-duration-estimate.md

 ### 3. Drift

 If there is any drift in any of the statistics we will do poorly.
 By drift I mean today the control mean = 5 and ten days from now the control mean = 15.
 This includes things like seasonality.
-We are already making this assumption of no drift when doing hypothesis testing, so its not like we are adding an extra assumption.
+We are already making this assumption of no drift when doing hypothesis testing, so it is not like we are adding an extra assumption.